wlugmayr/chimerax-starmap/README.md

   make qtcreator
   make test_gui
 ```
 will open *QtCreator* if you want to change the user interface.
-The second target will show the user interface as pop-up window.
+The second test target will show the user interface as pop-up window as it would appear in *ChimeraX*.